radical-cybertools/ExTASY/README.md

 RADICAL_PILOT_VERBOSE='debug' SAGA_VERBOSE='debug' extasy --RPconfig archer.rcfg --Kconfig cocoamber.wcfg 2> extasy.log
 ```

+An example output with expected callbacks and simulation/analysis can be found at [here](https://github.com/radical-cybertools/ExTASY/tree/master/sample_output_logs/coam-on-archer)

 There are two stages in the execution phase - Simulation and Analysis.
 Execution starts with any Preprocessing that
 might be required on the input data and then moves to Simulation stage.
 In the Simulation stage, a number of tasks (num_CUs)
 are launched to execute on the target machine.
 The number of tasks set to execute depends on the **PILOTSIZE, num_CUs,